Podgorica: Socialist Yugoslavia

 On 12 July 1946, Josip Broz Tito made one of his early visits to Podgorica from the Radovče hotel, where he spoke to a crowd.
 It was the first of fifteen total visits made by Tito to the city after World War II.

 On 25 July 1948, the vice president of the People's Parliament of Montenegro, Andrija Mugoša, along with secretary Gavron Cemović, signed a law changing the name of Podgorica into "Titovgrad".
 The law was "retroactively" activated such that the name change applied to any records starting from 13 July 1946, when it became the capital of Montenegro within the newly formed Socialist Federal Republic of Yugoslavia.
-However, in a glaring contradiction, the "Službeni list" or legal code of Yugoslavia recorded the name "Titograd" without the letter "v".
+However, in a contradiction, the "Službeni list" or legal code of Yugoslavia recorded the name "Titograd" without the letter "v".
 Ultimately, "Titograd" was used over "Titovgrad".

 In addition to the new name, Titograd saw the establishment of new factories.
 The Radoje Dakić factory, built-in 1946 for the production of heavy machinery, became one of the largest employers in Titograd.
 In 1964, Radoje Dakić guaranteed hired workers an apartment in the city.
 In the late 1960s, the cities of Titograd, Zadar, and Mostar competed to be selected as the location of Yugoslavia's expanding aluminum industry.
 In a highly politicized selection process, Titograd was ultimately chosen and the Kombinat was constructed in 1969.
 In 1974, the public Veljko Vlahović University was founded in Titograd.
 On 15 April 1979, the city suffered damage by a 6.9 magnitude earthquake.

 Titograd was the site of massive protests during Yugoslavia's anti-bureaucratic revolution.
 On 10 January 1989, over 10,000 people protested in the city.
 By the turn of the decade, Titograd was recognized as the city with the most greenery in Yugoslavia, along with Banja Luka.